Skip to main content

 Course overview

-Computer Science underpins much of modern life and supports economic opportunity at all scales.
-From web platforms, computer graphics, communication technology to machine learning, AI and computer vision, the fundamentals of the subject give you opportunities to shape the future across a wide range of sectors.
+Computer Science underpins much of modern life and supports economic opportunity at all scales. the fundamentals of the subject give you opportunities to shape the future across a wide range of sectors, from web platforms, computer graphics, communication technology to machine learning, AI and computer vision.
 You will be trained to apply scientific principles to support creation of mathematical models of real-world problems through computer programming.

-The BSc Computer Science programme offers a deep engagement with core computer science competencies including algorithms, data structures, secure systems, software engineering, architectures and networking.
+The BSc Computer Science programme offers a deep engagement with core computer science skills including algorithms, data structures, secure systems, software engineering, architectures and networking.

 What to expect

-• Coding: You will learn practical coding skills in core modern programming languages enabling you to develop for a wide range of contexts.
+• Coding: You will learn practical coding skills in modern programming languages common in industry, enabling you to develop for a wide range of professional contexts.

 • Project-based learning: You will complete a range of computing projects, learning how to apply your skills and understanding to real world problems.